 Creativity Coaching

-Creativity coaching is a new profession that in recent years has begun to attract artists, writers, musicians, therapists, coaches and other interested individuals looking for a “path with heart” and a new revenue stream.
+Creativity coaching is a relatively new profession that in recent years has attracted artists, writers, musicians, therapists, coaches and other interested individuals looking for a “path with heart” and a new revenue stream.

 Hundreds of these individuals have trained with Dr. Maisel and there is now a solid contingent of creativity coaches offering their services in the United States, Canada, Australia, Europe, and around the world.

-Dr. Maisel has worked with creative and performing artists for over twenty-five years, first as a therapist and for the past dozen years as a creativity coach.
-During that time he has written more than twenty books on the creative personality and the creative life, among them The Van Gogh Blues, about creativity and depression, Fearless Creating, about the place of anxiety in the creative process, and Creativity for Life, a comprehensive look at the challenges that artists face.
+Dr. Maisel has worked with creative and performing artists for over thirty years, first as a therapist and for the past twenty-five years as a creativity coach.
+During that time, he has written more than twenty books on the creative personality and the creative life, among them The Van Gogh Blues, about creativity and depression, Fearless Creating, about the place of anxiety in the creative process, Creative Recovery, about creativity and addiction, and Creativity for Life, a comprehensive look at the challenges that artists face.

 His book Coaching the Artist Within is the first book on the art and practice of creativity coaching and his ebook Become a Creativity Coach!, available at this site, will help you decide if creativity coaching might be for you.